OreOliciouZ/MotD.md/Space Engineers.md

 * !steamvote

--to vote for rewards
+(to vote for rewards)

 * !reward

--to get your rewards for the vote
+(to get your rewards for the vote)

 * !motd

--server related all around information
+(server related all around information)

 * !discord

--to join our discord server
+(to join our discord server)

 * !vote restart

--vote command for a restart of the game server
+(vote command for a restart of the game server)

 * !blocklimit limits

--will show you your limits of the blocks you have placed
+(will show you your limits of the blocks you have placed)

 * !blocklimit mylimit

--will reveal all server block and device limits
+(will reveal all server block and device limits)

 * !blocklimit update mylimit

--will sync your current limits with the blocklimiter plugin
+(will sync your current limits with the blocklimiter plugin)

 * !convert

--to convert a ship into a station
+(to convert a ship into a station)

 * !stone

--you have to replace the drills name with this command and it will exclude stone
+(you have to replace the drills name with this command and it will exclude stone)

 /ds hud

--to reposition your shield HUD indicator
+(to reposition your shield HUD indicator, same command to close the configure window)

 For more commands please visit our [Discord](https://discord.gg/asRaJG9zCc) or enter !longhelp